ArchiMickey/Just-a-DiT/README.md

 ```bash
 python train.py
 ```
 I use `wandb` for logging.
 If you don't want to use it, you can remove the logger in `train.py`.
+You can also check the log of the latest training on wandb [here](https://wandb.ai/archimickey/dit-cfm/runs/19ylvvzr?nw=nwuserarchimickey).
+I have trained the model on CIFAR10 dataset for 200k steps.
+The model is not converged yet by looking at the FID, more training may lead to better results.

 ## Techniques and Tricks